What does Legal Custody of a Child Mean?

-In Georgia, legal custody of a child is a determination as to which parent will have the authority to make major decisions concerning the child or children involved.
-Legal custody may either be granted to one parent or may be granted to both parents in a joint legal custody arrangement.
+In Georgia, legal custody determines which parent will have the ultimate authority to make major decisions concerning the child or children involved.
+Legal custody may either be granted to one parent or shared between both parents.
+When both parents share decision-making for their child, it is called joint legal custody.

 Core Concepts behind Legal Custody

 Even in cases with joint legal custody, a final decision maker is required for matters affecting the child's education, health, extracurricular activities, and religion.